lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 -- since we can fail in more than one way!
 -- More codes may be added in the future if/when required.
     badAlg              (0),
-    -- unrecognized or unsupported Algorithm Identifier
+    -- unrecognized or unsupported algorithm identifier
     badMessageCheck     (1),
     -- integrity check failed (e.g., signature did not verify) badRequest          (2),